lucasgdb/useful-dev-tools/web-tools.md

 [JSON Editor Online](https://jsoneditoronline.org/) | JSON Editor Online is a web-based tool to view, edit, and format JSON.
 It shows your data side by side in a clear, editable treeview and in a code editor.
 [JSON Formatter](https://jsonformatter.org/) | Online JSON Formatter and JSON Validator will format JSON data, and helps to validate, convert JSON to XML, JSON to CSV.
 Save and Share JSON.
 [JSONLint](https://jsonlint.com/) | Validator and reformatter for JSON.
+[JSON Placeholder](https://jsonplaceholder.typicode.com/) | JSONPlaceholder is a free online REST API that you can use whenever you need some fake data.
+It can be in a README on GitHub, for a demo on CodeSandbox, in code examples on Stack Overflow, ...or simply to test things locally.
 [JSON Schema Validator](https://www.jsonschemavalidator.net/) | Validates your JSON against a custom schema, showing where the errors are if it's invalid.
 [JSON Utils](https://jsonutils.com/) | Convert JSON to C#, VB.NET, JavaScript, Java, PHP and TypeScript classes [JS Paint](https://jspaint.app/) | it's a web-based remake of MS Paint.